Honeywell Gent: Vigilon

 In 1997, the Vigilon was released.
-It bore the model number 35000 on its panel door, however it was referred to as the Vigilon by Gent.
 The original Vigilon features a blue LCD display, and was originally released with the System 34000 devices as its device suite.

-In 1999 the Vigilon was re-released, mainly due to a new set of sounders, detectors, and manual call points.
-This panel still featured a purple display, but now officially bore the name 'Vigilon'.
+In 1999 the Vigilon was re-released, due to the release of a new set of sounders, detectors, and manual call points.
+This panel still featured a purple display.
 The panel was marketed with another 'Hornstyle' sounder, the VIG-SND, and detectors and call points that were again similar to the 32000 and 34000 devices.
 The Vigilon system has been sold under the SMS brand as Senator Advance, Sentri TWO (Vigilon compact) and Sentri FOUR (1-6 loop panel).

 As Vigilon shares the same Gent 3217 protocol as previous Gent addressable fire alarm systems, it is mostly backwards compatible with 3400, 3300, 34000 and 32000 devices however some devices may require the Local Controller Card or Loop Controller firmware to be upgraded.

-Between 2001 and 2004, the Vigilon panel design was updated, featuring a green, smaller LCD, and more LEDs to display more faults and issues to the end user, along with the first generation of S-Cubed (S3) sounders.
+Around 2001, along with the first generation of S-Cubed (S3) sounders.
 Mark 1 S-Cubed Sounders are officially compatible with the 3400, 3300, 32000, and 34000 panels, but, depending on model, could require a panel firmware upgrade or loop card replacement.
 S2 devices were made as replacements for legacy three-way sounders often seen on 3400 and 34000 systems, and these devices are also compatible with Vigilon systems.
 The S2 Strobe was also introduced to allow strobes to be added to existing buildings with older Vigilon, 34000, 32000 or older systems.

+In the early 2000s, a revision was made to the Vigilon, featuring a green, smaller, 8 line LCD, however the layout of the LEDs is the same as the previous EN and BS Vigilon systems.

+In 2005, the Vigilon panel design was updated, and more LEDs to display more faults and issues to the end user.

-As well as functioning as electronic sounders, S-Cubed devices can feature a voice function and a beacon function, which would later be replaced with an EN54 compliant VAD with the release of the Mark 3 sounders.
+As well as functioning as electronic sounders, S-Cubed devices can feature a voice function and a beacon function, which would later be replaced in 2014 with an EN54 compliant VAD with the release of the Mark 3 sounders.
 In 2005, the S-Quad was released, featuring a beacon, sounder, detector and voice sounder.
 Early models did not feature the Honeywell logo however this changed shortly after the acquisition by Honeywell.
 The S-Quad would be upgraded in 2014 to integrate an EN54 compliant VAD.
 It was one of the first devices to no longer officially support the 34000 and older panels, followed by the Mark 2 and Mark 3 S-Cubed Sounders, however some models could still function on these older panels.
 A common problem with S3 Mark 2 and 3 and S4 devices on older panels is voice functionality being unpredictable.
 Older addressable panels lack the functionality to sync voice messages across the loop and so voice may not work or may play at unpredictable intervals out of sync.
+Some earlier BS Vigilon panels can be upgraded with the V3+ main controller card, allowing them to run S-Quad devices.